smithhenryd/MinorityMessagesAndDemocrats.github.io/README.md

 #### VII.
 Week 4 (Final Week Prior to First Evaluation):

 As the first evaluation period approaches, I have worked to compile preliminary results from my annotation of the simple random sample.
-For the sake of confidentiality of the lab's Facebook images dataset (including metdata and annotation), no code is posted.
+For the sake of confidentiality of the lab's Facebook images dataset (including metadata and annotations), no code is posted.
 Nonetheless, key findings are summarized as follows:

 **Facial recognition assesment**: